se-tim/CKKS-in-SageMath/README.md

 2. **Key Generation**: Generate keys for encryption and decryption.
 3. **Encoding and Encryption**: Encode complex vectors into polynomials and encrypt them.
 4. **Decryption and Decoding**: Verify encryption by decrypting and decoding ciphertexts.
-5. **Homomorphic Operations**: Perform addition and multiplication on ciphertexts, and verify results.
+5. **Homomorphic Operations**: Perform addition and multiplication on ciphertexts, and verify the results.
-6. **Bootstrapping**: Refresh ciphertexts to raise levels, and verify the result.
+6. **Bootstrapping**: Refresh a ciphertext to raise its level, and verify the result.

 Run the notebook cells sequentially to see these operations in action.